Azure-Samples/search-dotnet-getting-started/README.md

 # Getting Started with Azure Search using .NET

-This sample includes three projects that are meant to help when getting started with Azure Search and .NET.
+This sample includes several projects that are meant to help when getting started with Azure Search and .NET.
 It leverages the [Azure Search .NET SDK](https://aka.ms/search-sdk) as well as many best practices.

-The first sample DotNetHowTo is a simple .NET Core console application that shows how to:
+The DotNetHowTo sample is a simple .NET Core console application that shows how to:

 * Create and Delete an Azure Search index
 * Upload Documents to an Azure Search index
 * Search & Filter documents within an index

+The DotNetETagsExplainer sample shows how to use ETags to update Azure Search resources safely in the presence of concurrency.

-The second sample DotNetHowToIndexers is a simple .NET Core console application that shows how to:
+The DotNetHowToIndexers sample is a simple .NET Core console application that shows how to:

 * Create and Delete an Azure Search index
 * Create an Azure Search indexer for Azure SQL

-The third sample DotNetHowToSynonyms demonstrates how to incorporate the Synonyms feature in your application step by step:
+The DotNetHowToSynonyms sample demonstrates how to incorporate the Synonyms feature in your application step by step:

 * Create an Azure Search index
 * Search documents using terms that do not appear in the indexed documents
 * Define and upload synonym rules
 * Repeat the search

+The DotNetHowToSecurityTrimming sample demonstrates how to implement document-level security in Azure Search using filters.

-Lastly, the sample AzureSearchDotNetSample is a more detailed example that demonstrates:
+The DotNetSample project is a more detailed example that demonstrates:

 * How to use the Azure Search Indexer to ingest data from common stores (such as Azure SQL) to populate an Azure Search index
 * A simple ASP.net MVC application that allow you to search and view results from an Azure Search index